hetmanskyi-cloud/AWS/README.md

 ## Maintenance and Operations

+You can automate AMI updates using EC2 Image Builder or Packer for continuous delivery.

 ### Updating WordPress

 WordPress updates can be managed through the admin interface or by updating the AMI used by the Auto Scaling Group.